bahrus/custom-enhancements/README.md

 Why ElementEnhancement and not CustomAttribute?
 This proposal **does** "break" if we change it to that name, and the good news is there are some viable, interesting proposals, linked above, which take that approach.
 I think this naming convention, which may take a little bit of getting used to, based on current parlance, aligns much better with the ultimate goal of this proposal.
 This proposal sees custom attributes as a means to an end, just as "custom tag name" is a means to a more abstract end:  A custom (HTML) Element.

-Also, a single element enhancement can "own" multiple attributes (for complex enhancements).
+Also, a single element enhancement can "own" multiple attributes (for enhancements that are particularly semantic in nature).

 Why not use a static observedAttributes property, why is that part of the registration function?
 I thought it should be a static property, out of habit, but then finally realized (hopefully correctly) that in this case, we want consumers of the package to be able to override the default canonical names, as part of the scoped element registry solution, and even as part of the desire to make the class be "side effect" free.
 The role these attributes is playing is much more similar to the name of a custom element, whose name is exclusively registered in the define function, so I now strongly believe, the same must be done for these "custom attributes" associated with the enhancement.
 But because we are talking about an array of strings that can be renamed, we need to think of that array as a tuple of strings.